 - Final Battle is the last Ring of Honor show of the year and is usually used for wrapping up ongoing angles.
 However, that doesn't mean new angles will not be started or teased during the event.

-- Dragon Gate has Final Gate, except for 2013, where it was followed by "The Last Gate Of 2013".
+- Dragon Gate has Final Gate, except for 2012 and 2013, where it was followed by "The Last Gate Of".

 - The very last GAEA show in 2005 was title Eternal Last Gong and featured the retirement matches of Sakura Hirota and company founder Chigusa Nagayo.
 Hirota's didn't really stick but Nagayo has only returned for promotional appearances, effectively passing the torch to protege Meiko Satomura.